 Each TRiO program provides a variety of supports, including academic tutoring, personal counseling, mentoring, financial guidance, and other services necessary for access to higher education and persistence towards graduation.

-Together, the TRiO encourages access to higher education for all students
+Together, these TRiO programs encourage access to higher education for all students.